- Mikey Welsh was found dead last Saturday

 Welsh was part of the band's 2001 "Green Album" release, which featured "Hash Pipe."
 The single became one of the band's biggest hits, peaking at No. 2 on Billboard's Alternative songs chart.

-Welsh left the band shortly after, saying he had suffered a nervous breakdown.
+Welsh left the alternative rock group shortly after, saying he had suffered a nervous breakdown.

-The band remembered Welsh as vital chapter to their history and one to never "shy away from the absurd, dangerous or strange," according to a statement on Weezer's website.
+On its website, the band remembered Welsh as vital chapter in their history and one to never "shy away from the absurd, dangerous or strange."